 The Complainant requests that the Domain Name be transferred to the Complainant.
 According to the Complainant, each of the three elements specified in paragraph 4(a) of the Policy are satisfied in the present case.

-First, the Complainant submits that the Domain Name is confusingly similar to the OLAPLEX trademark registrations of the Complainant.
+First, the Complainant submits that the Domain Name is confusingly similar to the Trademark in which it has common law rights.

 Second, the Complainant argues that the Respondent has neither rights nor legitimate interests in the Domain Name.